spyking-circus/spyking-circus/docs_sphinx/code/parameters.rst

 .. warning::

-    Currently, nodes with several GPUs are not properly handled.
+    Currently, clusters with heterogeneous numbers of GPUs per nodes are not properly handled.
 Be in touch if interested by the functionality

 * ``-H`` or ``--hostfile``